HFTrader/aws-fpga/hdk/cl/examples/README.md

     An example AGFI ID is **`agfi-01234567890abcdef`**.

 #### Method 2: During F1 preview and before AWS EC2 CLI action `create-fpga-image` is available
-Simply send an email to AWS (email TBD) providing the information listed earlier (numbered 1-6), in addition to your **AWS Account ID number**.
+Simply send an email to f1-preview-afi-generation@amazon.com providing the information listed earlier (numbered 1-6), in addition to your **AWS Account ID number**.

 # Step by step guide how to load and test a registered AFI from within an F1 instance